Mardi Himal Base Camp Trek Difficulty

 Training is important before the beginning of the trek, especially if you are a novice trekker or do not exercise.
 You do not have to go out of the way to train yourself for the Mardi Himal Base Camp Trek.

-An easy hike with a backpack twice the week will do a lot.
+An easy hike with a backpack twice a week will do a lot.
 If there is no hiking trail around you, you can also go swimming, cycling, and running.
 All of these activities will help you to increase your stamina, which is crucial.

 Likewise, you can also go to the gym and focus on increasing core body strength.
 The main point is, you should walk 5 to 6 hours a day on a trodden trail carrying a daypack.